mastering-genkit/mastering-genkit-go/src/chapters/03-setting-up-your-development-environment.md

 For our first application in this chapter, we'll start with a much simpler structure - just a single `main.go` file.
 This allows us to focus on verifying that our environment is correctly set up before diving into more complex architectural patterns in later chapters.

-## First Genkit Go Application
+## First Genkit Go Application with Server and Flows

-Let's build a simple "Hello Genkit Go" application to verify our environment is properly configured.
-We'll create a minimal example that demonstrates Genkit's core functionality without overwhelming complexity.
+Let's build a Genkit Go application with a proper server and Flow definition to fully utilize the Developer UI.
+This approach demonstrates Genkit's real-world usage pattern from the start.

 ### Step 1: Initialize the Project